Dadido3/noita-mapcap/README.md

 - `"%appdata%\..\LocalLow\Nolla_Games_Noita\save_shared\config.xml"` for the regular Noita.
 - `"...\Noita\save_shared\config.xml"` for the dev build.

+### The objects in the stitched image are blurry

+The stitcher uses median blending to remove any single frame artifacts and to correct for not rendered chunks.
+This will cause fast moving objects to completely disappear, and slow moving objects to get blurry.

+To disable median blending, use the stitcher with `Blend tile limit` set to 1.
+This will cause the stitcher to only use the newest image tile for every resulting pixel.

 ## Additional information

 The resulting stitched images are quite big.